vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 FactoryGirl.create(:user)
 ```

 everytime you use one of your factories you just need to include the `FactoryGirl::Syntax::Methods` module in your test configuration file.
-If you forget that step, you have to preface all Factory Girl methods with the same annoying preface.
+If you forget that step, you have to preface all Factory Girl methods with the same verbose preface.
+This works with any Ruby app, not just with Rails ones of course.

 For **RSpec** find the **spec/spec_helper.rb** file and add:
 ``` ruby